RCBC CAP Program

 The application for CAP Scholarship must be completed by October 17th.

 Rowan College at Burlington County (RCBC) is using an online registration process called DualEnroll.
 Follow this step by step document in order to register for RCBC CAP Credit.
 Students will need to create an account before choosing from the list of LRHSD courses offered as RCBC CAP: https://rcbc.dualenroll.com

 The deadline for registration will be Thursday, October 20, 2022.
 By this date, the following steps need to be fully completed:

 Step 1: Students create an account and choose course/s for which they are interested in purchasing CAP credit by Thursday, October 20, 2022.

 Step 2: Guidance Counselor electronically approves eligible student for CAP credit.

 Step 3: Parent/Guardian gives consent and enters payment information.

-If you have any questions regarding this issue, contact your school principal, counselor, or Danielle Epps, RCBC, Dir. of Outreach and Admissions, at 856-291-4251.
+If you have any questions regarding this issue, contact your school principal, counselor, or Kelly Otis, RCBC Director of Outreach and Admissions at 856-291-4251.